louis-neovim-plugins/switchboard/README.md

 A: No.

+## Similar plugins

+This plugin is my attempt at reproducting [Snacks.toggle](https://github.com/folke/snacks.nvim/blob/main/docs/toggle.md), I wasn't happy about the documentation, couldn't make it work, the customization options seemed very limited, and the code is unreadable to me.
+A week-end later and voilà, "we have Toggle at home".

 ## TODOs

 - [ ] Figure out what to do with the cursor.
 It'd be nice if it stayed in place